Are you worried about how to best care for Invisalign® during the holiday season?

 - Carry more than one set of Invisalign® aligners when traveling to avoid discontinuation of treatment if you forget or lose a pair.
 It is also vital that you keep your aligners in your bag that will always be within reach.

 - Never use toothpaste to clean your Invisalign® trays since it can cause discoloration or reduce their luster.

 5) Do not Clean or Soak Invisalign® Aligners in a Mouthwash Solution or Hot Water

 Never soak your Invisalign® trays in hot water or mouthwash solution since they can suffer irreparable damage.
 Hot water and mouthwash solutions can negatively impact the tray’s special plastic.
 Use cold water for soaking and cleaning your aligners.

 Having Invisalign® trays in no way means you will miss out on all the fun this holiday season.
 As you follow the above-mentioned tips, you’ll be able to remain carefree throughout all of the festivities, and be smiling all along the way!
-And as always, if questions or concerns arise, reach out to Rollins & Petersen Orthodontics at 480-924-2880.
+And as always, if questions or concerns arise, reach out to our Invisalign clinic at Rollins & Petersen Orthodontics at 480-924-2880.